Greenjam94/discord-jab/README.md

 pip3 install discord.py
 ```

-Go to discord developer portal and get a token from the bot page
+3. Go to discord developer portal and get a token from the bot page
 https:// discord. com/developers/applications/your-app-id-here/bot

-Create a .env file setting with a `BOT_TOKEN` env variable
+4. Create a .env file setting with a `BOT_TOKEN` env variable
 ```
 BOT_TOKEN=replace_me1234567890
 ```

+## Troubleshooting

+poetry is a package management tool, if pyproject.toml is changed, make sure the .lock files is updated by running `poetry lock` if the command is not recognized then run `pip install --upgrade poetry`

+Packages have locked versions... they may need to be updated

-# Running the Bot
+# Running the Bot on Docker
-`python3 jab-commands.py`

-# Functions

-- `!test arg1 arg2` Tells you the first two parameters, errors if fewer are given
-- `!add int1 int2` Adds two numbers together
-- `!scream *` Converts to ALL CAPS
-- `!slap user reason` says "$user just got slapped for $reason"

-Two prompts can be used, ! or ?
+`docker-compose up -d --build`